kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 In order to access data in a database, variables have to be first defined and initialized, the database has to be opened and a transaction started.
-In the end, the transaction has to be committed and the data­base closed.
-Hence, an application basically consists of the following com­ponents (sample C++ code interspersed as far as rasdaman access is concerned):
+In the end, the transaction has to be committed and the database closed.
+Hence, an application basically consists of the following components (sample C++ code interspersed as far as rasdaman access is concerned):

 -  Declaration and definition of database and transaction variables and